anonAccount99/ps16-etsi-pki/README.md

-# PKI-GroupSig: Group Signature-Enabled PKI for C-ITS
+# PS16-ETSI-PKI: Group Signatures for ETSI C-ITS

-**PKI-GroupSig** is a Java-based implementation of a Public Key Infrastructure tailored for Cooperative Intelligent Transport Systems (C-ITS).
-It features a multi-tier certificate authority hierarchy with support for group signatures to provide privacy-preserving authentication for vehicle communications.
-The project implements standard ITS security message and certificate formats from ETSI and IEEE (e.g. **ETSI TS 103 097 v1.3.1**, **ETSI TS 102 941 v1.3.1**, and **IEEE 1609.2-2016/1609.2a-2017**).
-It includes components for a Root Certificate Authority, an Enrollment Authority, an Authorization Authority, and an example ITS station (on-board unit) to demonstrate certificate issuance and secure message exchange.
-By integrating the *libgroupsig* library, the system enables group signature operations for anonymous yet verifiable messages.
+**PS16-ETSI-PKI** is a Java-based implementation of a Public Key Infrastructure tailored for Cooperative Intelligent Transport Systems (C-ITS).
+The project leverages the open source *C2C-Common* project to implement standard ITS security message and certificate formats from ETSI and IEEE (e.g. **ETSI TS 103 097 v1.3.1**, **ETSI TS 102 941 v1.3.1**, and **IEEE 1609.2-2016/1609.2a-2017**).
+It includes a Root Certificate Authority, an Enrollment Authority, an Authorization Authority, and an ITS station, for now only used to benchmark DENM genration and verfication.
+This project also leverages IBM's *libgroupsig* -- a library implementing multiple group signature schemes.
+In particular, we modify C2C-Common to support the generation of DEN Messages signed with *PS16* signatures -- a schema implemented in *libgroupsig*.

-## Features

-* **Standards-Compliant ITS PKI** – Supports the ETSI TS 103 097 security header and certificate formats and IEEE 1609.2 specifications for vehicular communication security, ensuring interoperability with C-ITS standards.
-* **Multi-Tier Certificate Authorities** – Implements a hierarchical PKI with distinct roles: a Root CA, an Enrollment CA (EA), and an Authorization CA (AA).
-Each CA runs as a separate service, issuing and managing different certificate types (the default service endpoints are `http://root-ca:8080/root`, `http://ea-ca:8080/ea`, and `http://aa-ca:8080/aa` for Root, EA, and AA respectively).
-This mirrors the trust structure defined in ETSI C-ITS security (with the Root CA as trust anchor, the EA issuing enrollment credentials, and the AA issuing authorization tickets/pseudonym certificates).
-* **Group Signature Support** – Integrates the **libgroupsig** C library (via JNI) to provide group signature capabilities.
-Messages (e.g. CAM/DENM in C-ITS) can be signed such that individual vehicles remain anonymous while a group manager (or authorities) can still verify and, if necessary, revoke anonymity.
-This enhances privacy for vehicle broadcasts.
-* **RESTful Certificate Services** – Exposes RESTful APIs (built with Jakarta EE JAX-RS) for certificate management.
-For example:

-    * *Enrollment Certificate API*: Allows an ITS station to request an enrollment certificate from the EA (e.g. `POST /ea/api/enrollment-certificate`).
-The station’s unique ID (e.g. a vehicle identifier) is used to obtain a long-term credential signed by the EA.
-    * *Authorization Ticket API*: Allows an enrolled station to request pseudonym certificates (authorization tickets) from the AA (e.g. `POST /aa/api/authorization-ticket`), presenting its enrollment cert as proof of legitimacy.
-    * *CA Certificate Retrieval*: Endpoints to retrieve the public certificates of the Root CA, EA, and AA (e.g. `GET /root/api/certificate`, etc.) so that stations and other entities can obtain trust anchors and intermediate CA certs.
-* **ITS Station Simulator** – Includes an **ITS Station** component (simulated on-board unit) that interacts with the PKI.
-On startup, the station automatically requests an enrollment certificate from the EA and uses it to obtain an authorization certificate from the AA (with retry logic to wait for services to be available).
-It can then generate and broadcast signed **DENM (Decentralized Environmental Notification Message)** messages.
-A provided `DenmReceiver` listens on a defined port to receive and verify incoming DENMs, demonstrating end-to-end operation.
-* **Configurable and Extensible** – Uses the flexibility of Java and WildFly application server to allow configuration of cryptographic algorithms and trust stores.
-It relies on BouncyCastle for cryptographic primitives and encoding (COER/ASN.1) of certificates.
-The system is modular, with a common library (`c2c-common-groupsig`) that can be reused or extended for other ITS applications.
-* **Containerized Deployment** – All components are Dockerized for easy setup.
-Each CA and the station come with a Dockerfile based on JBoss WildFly 26/36 (Java EE 8/Jakarta EE 10 on JDK 21).
-A **docker-compose** configuration is provided to orchestrate the services, ensuring they start in the correct order (Root CA → EA → AA → ITS station) and network together.
-This allows quick deployment of the entire PKI and test station stack in isolated containers.

 ## Technology Stack